floswald/NumericalMethods/website/lecture5.md

 ### Parallel Map and Loops

-This is most relevant use case in most of our applications.
+This is most relevant use case in most of our applications. tbc.